amyjko/critically-conscious-computing/chapters/ai.md

 While educators have been teaching AI learning in post-secondary education settings for decades, efforts in primary and secondary, and research on AI & machine learning pedagogy have only just begun.
 For example, the [AI4K12|https://ai4k12.org] initiative, a joint effort to produce learning guidelines by [CSTA|http://csteachers.org] and [AAAI|https://www.aaai.org] (the AI professional society), only began in 2020.
 Such guidelines center on several of the big ideas above, including:

-* AI perception using sensors to gather data about the world
+* AI perception using sensors to gather data about the world.
-* AI representation and reasoning using data structures and algorithms
+* AI representation and reasoning using data structures and algorithms.
-* AI learning using logic and statistics
+* AI learning using logic and statistics.
-* AI’s interaction with people, which must account for the complexity and diversity of human cognition, behavior, and ability
+* AI’s interaction with people, which must account for the complexity and diversity of human cognition, behavior, and ability.
-* AI’s impact on society, which includes both its positive and negative impacts
+* AI’s impact on society, which includes both its positive and negative impacts.

 However, within these big ideas, there are several distinct teaching methods and focal areas that have emerged, each with tradeoffs.